yukimatsus/raising_children_record2/README.md

 # Usage

-- Download google-services.json(for Android) and GoogleService-Info.plist(for iOS), and put these file in project respectively.
+- Download google-services.json(for Android) and GoogleService-Info.plist(for iOS), and put these files in project respectively.